 You can use the F45 LionHeart wireless heart rate monitors to track your workout.
 "At the end of your workout, you will receive an email with a recap, including calories, heart rate and point score," Deutsch says.
 "Our heart rate monitor is also linked to our F45 TVs in studio, so you can track your heart rate during your workout!"

-How to Make the Most of F45 Workouts
+Tips for Making the Most of Your F45 Workouts

 F45 training is challenging, so you need to prepare your body before class and take care of it after the workout.
 "Before you come for class, we recommend you are ready and energetic to go.
 Whether that's a good nights sleep, pre-workout supplement, new workout attire to help you feel your best, this varies between individuals," says Deutsch.